Autodesk-Forge/forge-bim360.project.setup.tool/README.md

 # Important notes on Custom.bat
 - If you just want to add users to a project delete all the information in the columns from "root_folder" to "role_permission", but don't delete the columns.
 - After running the programm it is still possible to add new information in the CSV-File and run the program again.
 Everything is checked and only the new information will be updated in BIM360.
-- Soon there will be a tutorial video with more information

 ### Requirements on the CSV-File
+If don't use the international version of Excel, there could be a problem by exporting the Excel sheet as a CSV-File.
+See the template CSV-File for reference.

-The template should be always used as reference.
+The template should always be used as a reference.
 Here are the requirements:
 - All required columns must be presented in the CSV-File.
 The required columns are in the template file.
 The only exception are the 'level_' columns.
 You can have more or less than 3 levels of sub folders, which are currently defined in the template file.
 - The order of the columns must be the same as in the template file.
-- First row must be a populated row (must include a project).
+- The first row must be a populated row (must include a project).
-- Emty row must exist before each new project (without the first one).
+- An emty row must exist before each new project (without the first one).
 - Each project must have a project type assinged to it.
 - Each company must have a company trade assinged to it (just the first occurrence of a certain company).
 - A permission must always correspond to a user or role for a certain folder.
 If there is no folder the user will be added to the project and no permission is required.
 - A user or role must always correspond to a permission.
-- Only allowed values for 'root_folder' are: 'Plans' and 'Project Files'.
+- The only allowed values for 'root_folder' are: 'Plans' and 'Project Files'.

 If you didn't follow one of these rules the program will print the problem on the console and save it in the log files.